-The popular zoo is taking extra precautions – having all employees wear face coverings and implementing one-way pathways where necessary.
-Visitors also must also wear face masks.
+The popular South Florida attraction is taking extra precautions – having all employees wear face coverings and implementing one-way pathways where necessary.
+Visitors must also wear face masks.
 Additionally, hand-sanitizing stations have been placed throughout the zoo.

 To keep up with latest news, sign up for the daily Miami on the Cheap newsletter.
 You can also follow us on Facebook and on Twitter.

-Aside from these exhibit areas, come stroll through and see colorful amphibians, giraffes (even though you can’t feed them), tigers and lions lounging in their open-air habitat, several varieties of monkeys swinging from trees, hippos and otters keeping cool in the water, elephants roaming and all kinds of snakes and other colorful reptiles.
+Aside from visiting these exhibit areas, you can stroll through the grounds and see colorful amphibians, giraffes (even though you can’t feed them), tigers and lions lounging in their open-air habitat, several varieties of monkeys swinging from trees, hippos and otters keeping cool in the water, elephants roaming and all kinds of snakes and other colorful reptiles.

-It’s a lot to see and – although the monorail is closed – safari cycles are still available for rent, a good option if you’d like to cover the grounds thoroughly.
+It’s a lot to see and – although the monorail is closed – safari cycles are still available for rent and are a good option if you’d like to cover the grounds thoroughly.
 You can bring a water bottle from home and refill it at stations throughout the zoo.

 Click here to review all the new regulations in place.
 Zoo Miami is located at 12400 SW 152nd St., Miami.
 Call 305-255-5551.